 You should avoid all protests, rallies and demonstrations as they may turn violent.

 Border with the Democratic Republic of the Congo: We advise you to reconsider your need to travel to the areas bordering the DRC, due to the volatile and unpredictable security situation in this region.
 Since October 2008, heavy fighting has occurred in the DRC, close to the border with Rwanda, particularly in North Kivu Province, DRC.
 There have been reports of incursions by armed groups into Rwanda’s Rubavu District, near Gisenyi and Mutura, where they were engaged by the Rwanda Defence Forces.
 The situation remains volatile and could deteriorate without warning.
 There is an on-going risk of cross-border incursions by armed militias operating from the Kivu provinces in the DRC.
 If travelling to border areas, you should review the travel advice for DRC.

-Border with Burundi: We advise you to reconsider your need to travel to the areas bordering Burundi because of the unsettled security environment, the high risk of conflict between government forces and rebels in Burundi, and the risk of cross-border incursions by armed groups, including bandits.
+Border with Burundi: We advise you to reconsider your need to travel to the areas bordering Burundi because of the unsettled security environment, the high risk of conflict between government forces and rebels in Burundi, and the possibility of cross-border incursions by armed groups, including bandits.
 The border can close without notice.
 If travelling to border areas, you should review the travel advice for Burundi.

 Money and valuables

 Before you go, organise a variety of ways to access your money in Rwanda, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
 Rwanda is a cash-based society.
 Credit cards are only accepted at large hotels (check with your intended hotel before travelling to determine which credit cards they accept).
 Travellers' cheques can only be cashed at commercial banks.
 International ATMs are scarce in Rwanda.
 You should consult with your bank to find out whether your ATM card will work in Rwanda.